-'Tales of the Chutzper Rebbe – a Selection from the Acidic Anthology' – this appeared in 1997 in California (pub.
+'Tales of the Chutzper Rebbe – a Selection from the Acidic Anthology' – this first appeared in 1997 in California (pub.
 'Alef Design').
 It includes tongue-in-cheek parodies of some of the classic Chasidic tales which are so often so earnestly cited....
 A second edition with the same illustrations by Paul Palnik is now available on Amazon: 2020: ISBN: 979-867-593694-6

 '99 Fragen zum Judentum' – appeared from 2001 in three editions (the third in 2005), with a German translation by Götz Elsner; It is still available.
 Also as an e-book.
 This paperback atttempts to answer, in a light yet comprehensive manner, the questions which so frequently come up in interfaith encounters.